 In the present study, increased activity of all the three enzymes viz., MFO, esterase and GST in emamectin benzoate treated F1 generation third instar larvae of S. litura from Chevella and Maheshwaram were observed as compared to susceptible population.
 However, the activity of MFO in field populations did not differ significantly from susceptible population, indicating absence of its role in detoxification of emamectin benzoate in field population of S. litura.
 The highest GST ratio of 2.86 and 2.84 times were recorded in Chevella and Maheshwaram population over susceptible population, respectively.
 Whereas, lowest esterase ratios of 1.74 and 1.63 times were observed in Chevella and Maheshwaram population, respectively.
 Current results indicated that the activity of GST was significantly higher in field populations of S. litura followed by esterases suggesting that GST has played key role in conferring resistance to emamectin benzoate and esterases contributed partially to some extent towards detoxification of emamectin benzoate in S. litura larvae.

-Effect of emamectin benzoate application on detoxifying enzymatic activity in susceptible and resistant populations of third instar larvae of S. litura

 Table no. 1.
 Effect of emamectin benzoate application on detoxifying enzymatic activity in susceptible and resistant populations of third instar larvae of S. litura